RattleyCooper/selenext/README.md

 Just download this as a .zip and then unzip the `selenext` directory into your `site-packages` folder.
 Once there is a stable release, there will be a pip install available.
+You can also grab the repository and pull updates from github, just create a symbolic link to the selenext directory into your python path.

 ## Dependencies